department-of-veterans-affairs/vets-design-system-documentation/src/_design/index.md

 ---
 layout: default
 index: true
-title: Design
+title: Foundation
 ---

-# Design
+# Foundation

 <div class="va-introtext" markdown="1">
-The Design section provides information about the visual language and styles used on VA.gov.
+  The Foundation section provides information about the visual language and styles used on VA.gov.
 </div>

 Behind every aspect of the language used on VA.gov lies an intention: to convey interactivity, provide structure to content, and impart a sense of space and context.